centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ## NS & DNS Management

 If you want to use DNS, URL or Email forwarding, domains must resolve to the ISPAPI nameserver cluster (**ns1.ispapi.net, ns2.ispapi.net, ns3.ispapi.net**).
+Alternatively: your Nameservers, but pointing to the ip addresses of our nameservers, we will explain this in the next steps.

 You can enter them in `Setup > General Settings > Domains` as **Default Nameservers** for your customers: